alanbjohnston/CubeSatSim/groundstation/readme.txt

+Creative Commons Attribution 4.0 International (CC BY 4.0) License https://creativecommons.org/licenses/by/4.0/

 Welcome to the ARISS Radio Pi!

-We hope you have fun learning about radio, the International Space Station, and Satellites
+We hope you have fun learning about radio, the International Space Station, and Satellites!

 Make sure your RTL-SDR USB radio dongle is plugged into your Pi with an antenna connected.